xshen796/CodingClubPsych/Eddie_demo/Quick_demo_eddie.md

 You can specify how much memory is needed by specifying the ‘h\_vmem’ option.
 The larger the dataset you work with and the more complex your analysis is, the larger momery is needed.
-It is difficult to know precisely how much memory is needed even if you are very familiar with Eddie.
+It is difficult to know precisely how much memory is needed before running a script, even if you are very familiar with Eddie.
 It requires a bit of trail and error.

   - Submit a code job to Eddie

-Find an example script [here](https://github.com/xshen796/CodingClubPsych/blob/master/Eddie_demo/Eddie_job) or copy and paste scripts below in an empty plain text file you created:
+Find an example script [here](https://github.com/xshen796/CodingClubPsych/blob/master/Eddie_demo/Eddie_job) or copy and paste the script below in an empty plain text file you
+created:

 ``` bash
 #!/bin/sh